LaunchCoderGirlSTL/Data-Science-Assignments/README.md

     - Read [this](https://www.learnpython.org/en/Classes_and_Objects) and complete the exercise at the end.
     - Read this [Python's Methods Demystified](https://realpython.com/instance-class-and-static-methods-demystified/)
 ### Notebook
 4. Complete the `week_02_homework.ipynb` found [here](https://github.com/LaunchCoderGirlSTL/Data-Science-Assignments/blob/master/course_material/week_02/week_02_homework.ipynb).
 You can also find it in the week 2 folder in the course materials folder at the top of the github page.
+Submit a link to your repo or submit the `.ipynb` file.

  ### Optional Videos: